 The next several days were filled with 18 dives total in the Similan Islands, Surin Islands and at Richelieu Rock, during which I completed the PADI Advanced Open Water Diver course.
 We did early morning dives, debriefing while the sun rose, daytime dives, sunset dives while the fish were catching their last meal of the day, and night dives.

 The idea of scuba diving in the dark has always scared me (being scared of the dark on land is one thing.. being scared underwater is a whole new ballgame!) but I found that I really enjoyed it.
 Focusing on one thing at a time as the flashlight hit it helped me to enjoy the present moment.
 Plus… the bioluminescent plankton which created tiny blue sparks when you waved your hand through the water was one of the coolest things I’ve seen.

-Although we consistently saw amazing things on our dives, my favorite experience of the trip was an encounter with a giant pufferfish at Koh Bon, north of the Similan Islands.
+Although we consistently saw amazing things on our dives, my favorite experience of this liveaboard diving trip in Thailand was an encounter with a giant pufferfish at Koh Bon, north of the Similan Islands.
 I was taking a video of a swarm of fish when I got video-bombed by this guy.

 He was really curious, not leaving my side (or more correctly, not leaving the lens of my GoPro) for several minutes.
 Watch the video to see the giant puffer fish in full GoPro-hog mode.
 I especially love the part where he swims away and his cleaning fish struggles to keep up.

 One more reason to love pufferfish?
 I learned on my night dives that these little guys fall asleep wherever they get tired, so as you swim along, you can find them snoozing out in the open.
 My GoPro didn’t have quite the power (or gadgets) to capture colorful photos, so the underwater pictures in this blog were captured by our trip photographer, Rich Carey and are posted with his permission.